aureliayang/EcoSLIM_temp/README.md

 * **nind,** Number of subsurface indicator
 * **Indname,** pfb file of indicator
 ## Build
 **An example of environment on Della GPU cluster at Princeton University:**
-1. Without hdf5:
     <table>
       <tr>
         <td>Compiler</td>